Medicines and Healthcare products Regulatory Agency: On tests

 In January 2021, the MHRA expressed concern to the UK government over plans to deploy lateral flow tests in schools in England, stating that they had not authorised daily use of the tests due to concerns that negative results may give false reassurance.
 The government suspended the scheme the following week, citing risks arising from high prevalence of the virus and higher rates of transmission of a new variant.

+Cough syrup containing codeine

+In July 2023, MHRA began a consultation to reclassify cough syrups containing codeine (an opiate) as prescription-only medicines, in response to a rise in recreational drug abuse cases since 2018.
+There were 277 serious and fatal reactions to medicines containing codeine in 2021, and 243 in 2022.

 Criticism

 In 2005, the MHRA was criticised by the House of Commons Health Committee for, among other things, lacking transparency, and for inadequately checking drug licensing data.

 The MHRA and the US Food and Drug Administration were criticised in the 2012 book Bad Pharma, and in 2004 by David Healy in evidence to the House of Commons Health Committee, for having undergone regulatory capture, i.e. advancing the interests of the drug companies rather than the interests of the public.

-The 2016 reclassification of CBD oil and other hemp products as a medicine has been criticized as cruel and disproportionate to those using them.
+The Cumberlege Report, also known as the Independent Medicines and Medical Devices Safety Review, is a comprehensive report commissioned by the UK government to investigate the harm caused by certain medical treatments and devices.
+Released in 2020, the report highlighted the suffering of thousands of patients who experienced complications from treatments such as pelvic mesh implants, sodium valproate, and Primodos.
+It criticized MHRA's failure to adequately respond to these issues, calling for improved patient safety measures, better regulation of medical devices, and increased support for those affected.

+The COVID Response & Recovery APPG wrote to Stephen Brine, chairperson of the Health Select Committee, in October 2023 raising concerns about serious failures by MHRA and demanding an urgent investigation.

+MP Esther McVey led a debate in Parliament on 16 January 2025 about the need for substantial reform of MHRA.
+In her closing remarks she said: "In fact, listening to Members, the verdict on the MHRA is guilty as charged, confirming that it is in need of substantial reform.
+I feel sure that the Minister will ensure that that reform starts here and now."